darrenvong/CFG-heroku-demo/README.md

    else:
         app.run(debug=True)
    ```
-   Again, for the curious: this piece of conditional logic simply checks whether you are running your application on Heroku
+   Again, for the curious: this piece of conditional logic checks whether you are running your application on Heroku
    (in which case, the `PORT` environment variable would exist), or if you are running your application locally.
 The
-   `host=0.0.0.0` bit simply instructs your Flask application to listen on **all** web address.
+   `host=0.0.0.0` bit instructs your Flask application to listen on **all** web address.
 This is important to ensure
    the application runs on Heroku since we don't know which host Heroku will decide to host the application on.

 1. If you haven't already, go make a Heroku account at https://www.heroku.com